JennyList/Single-8-cartridge/README.md

 ## My thanks to:

-Without the generous help and expertise of Frank Bruinsma at the [Super 8 Reversal Lab](https://super8.nl/) in Den Haag Netherlands, this project would have taken much longer and had many more false starts.
+Without the generous help and expertise of Frank Bruinsma at the [Super 8 Reversal Lab](https://super8.nl/) in Den Haag, Netherlands, this project would have taken much longer and had many more false starts.